Backtesting is the process of applying a set of rules to historical data with the goal of assessing the strategy's effectiveness in generating profit.

 - Target profit percentage is the value used by algo to calculate the target profit price once the hypothetical entry position has been taken.
 An exit trigger is generated if the price hits/crosses the calculated target profit price and the positions will be hypothetically exited at the close price of the subsequent candle.

-- Candle Interval is defined as the time frame of each candle interval.
+- Candle Interval is defined as the time frame of each candle.
 All backtest calculations are made using the close price of the selected candle interval.

-- Backtest period is the lookback period to perform a backtest and is defined by selecting the start and stop date for the backtest.
-Backtest period can be modified to re-run backtests; however there are some backtest period ranges that are limited based on the candle period such as:
+- Backtest period is the look back period to perform a backtest and is defined by selecting the start and stop date for the backtest.
+Backtest period can be modified to re-run backtests i.e users can change the start and end date of the backtest period but the period range is limited based on the candle interval.

 - These limits are subject to change based on the availability of data.
 The backtest period and the data fetched is also subjected to technical limitations such as bandwidth, data availability, server load and various or technical implications.

 - Equities/Future contracts can be added/removed on the backtest page.
 Backtests are run individually for every equity/contract that has been added and therefore the backtest counter is updated to reflect this.

 If 5 equities have been added and backtest is run, the counter will be updated as 5 backtests run.
 If no new equities/contracts have been added and backtest is run, the backtests are re-run on all the equities/contracts irrespective of its previous status.
 Every time you change a parameter mentioned above and run backtest, the backtest count reduces